 Photo: Elite Screens

-Screens with a ratio of less than 1.0 also have their strong and weak points, the main advantage is the increased image contrast and deeper dark colors, the disadvantages lie in the fact that to work with such a screen you need a sufficient reserve of brightness of the projector.
+Screens with a ratio of less than 1.0 also have their strong and weak points, the main advantage is the increased image contrast and deeper dark colors, the disadvantages lie in the fact that to work with such a screen you need a sufficient reserve of brightness of the laser projector.
 Do not forget that with the use of 3D glasses image brightness will decrease even more.

 Viewing angles is by no means a new concept, probably everyone knows what it is, largely due to LCD screens, by analogy with them, projection screens also have such a parameter.